HarshalC13/SortingViz/README.md

 # SortingViz
-Matplotlib FuncAnimation algo viz with bar graph
+Matplotlib FuncAnimation algo viz with bar graph. \
-Only selection sort for now, will add more later
+Only selection sort for now, will add more later.